CWSpear/hyperterm-visor/README.md

 **Accepted values:** any number or string that can parse to a float (i.e. all units are ignored (except `%`)).
 If the string ends in `%`, it will set the `height`/`width` of the window to the specified percentage of the work area. i.e. `50%` is half the work area.

 >If you want your window to take up the full work area, the anchor doesn't really matter, just set both the width and height to 100%.

+### Hide Dock Icon

+If you want to hide the Hyper icon in the Dock, you can set `hideDock` to `true` and the icon will not appear in the dock.

 ## Roadmap